 When you initially start wearing an Invisalign® aligner, you’ll probably notice that it doesn’t seem to fit quite right.
 It may feel snug, or even a bit too tight.
 It might be hard to get in and out.

 That’s because it hasn’t been shaped to fit your teeth.
 It’s been shaped to fit the alignment that your teeth need to have at the end of the two weeks after you’ve finished wearing it.

 b) Each aligner is responsible for just one step of your treatment.

-When your Invisalign® aligners are made, each one is fabricated on an individual dental cast.
+When your Invisalign® aligners are made The whole set is shipped together., each one has been fabricated on an individual dental cast.

 c) Each aligner just repositions specific teeth.